AaltoAsia/O-MI/AgentDeveloperGuide.md

 Agents are small programs that connect to sensors and push received data to O-MI Node.

-There are two kind of Agents ussing different interfaces:
+There are two kind of Agents using different interfaces:
-* *External agents* that push O-DF foramated sensor data to a TCP port of O-MI Node.
+* *External agents* that push O-DF formatted sensor data to a TCP port of O-MI Node.
-* *Internal agents* that can be loaded from .jar file and instatiated to be run inside same JVM as O-MI Node.
+* *Internal agents* that can be loaded from .jar file and instantiated to be run inside same JVM as O-MI Node.

 External Agent
 --------------
-All you need to do is to write a program that pushes O-DF formated data to the TCP port defined by `application.conf`'s omi-service.external-agent-port parameter.
+All you need to do is to write a program that pushes O-DF formatted data to the TCP port defined by `application.conf`'s omi-service.external-agent-port parameter.
-Program can be writen with any programming language.
+Program can be written with any programming language.
 See [the simple python example](https://github.com/AaltoAsia/O-MI/blob/master/agentExample.py).
 Starting and stopping of external agents are the user's responsibility.

 Another option for writing data from outside of O-MI Node is to send O-MI write request to it.

-If your external agent is run in different computer, you need to add its ip to `o-mi-service.input-whitelist-ips`.
+If your external agent is run on a different computer, you will need to add its IP-address to `o-mi-service.input-whitelist-ips`.
 You can also accept input from subnets by adding their masks to `o-mi-service.input-whitelist-subnets`.